Our History

-Our history started with a small group of worshippers who began holding services in the Skokie Pumping Station, which resided on our current property before a small but accommodating church known as Westminster Presbyterian Church was built in 1947.
-Ten years later the beautiful sanctuary and Sawyier Hall were added while the original chapel was renovated to become Memorial Hall.
+Our history started with a small group of worshippers who began holding services in the Skokie Pumping Station.
+The Station resided on our current property before a small but accommodating church known as Westminster Presbyterian Church was built in 1947.
+Ten years later, the beautiful sanctuary and Sawyier Hall were added.
+As well, the original chapel was renovated to become Memorial Hall.
 The church was full of life with two worship services, both adult and youth choirs, and monthly Presbyterian Women’s Association Circles for small-group Bible study.

 Carter Memorial Presbyterian Church dates back to the early 1900s when Assyrians who were new to the area began meeting in their homes for Bible study.
-In 1907 Fourth Presbyterian Church of Chicago offered them the use of their chapel for Sunday afternoon services and later built them a place of worship known as Carter Assyrian Persian Chapel, dedicated in 1913.
-To accommodate the growing congregation, a new church known as Carter Memorial Presbyterian Church was built in 1947.
+In 1907, Fourth Presbyterian Church of Chicago offered them the use of their chapel for Sunday afternoon services.
+Fourth Presbyterian later built them a place of worship known as Carter Assyrian Persian Chapel, dedicated in 1913.
+To accommodate the growing congregation, Carter Memorial Presbyterian Church was built in 1947.
 However, the church was again faced with the same challenges of increased membership and the need for a larger space.
 This led to the merger with Westminster Presbyterian Church in 1981 – and the designation of the new name: Carter-Westminster United Presbyterian Church.

-Twenty years later in 2001 the congregation merged once again, this time with the Irving Park Community Presbyterian Church.
-Their history began in 1872 with sixteen men and women who built the first church, grammar school, and community center in Irving Park called the Dutch Reformed Church and Society of Irving Park.
+Twenty years later, in 2001, the congregation merged once again — this time with the Irving Park Community Presbyterian Church.
+In 1872, sixteen men and women built the first church, grammar school, and community center in Irving Park called the Dutch Reformed Church and Society of Irving Park.
 In 1913, the church severed its ties with the Reformed Church and united with the Presbytery of Chicago.

-Decreasing membership resulted from the displacement of many church families who followed the popular trend to move to the suburbs after the construction of the Kennedy Expressway adjacent to the church.
+Decreasing membership followed after many church families moved to the suburbs after the construction of the Kennedy Expressway adjacent to the church.
 Carter-Westminster United Presbyterian Church reached out to their sister congregation as the church faced leaving their home of 129 years.

 SINCE THE EARLIEST FRENCH MISSIONARIES and explorers found a waterway through northern Illinois by way of the Great Lakes and the Chicago Portage, the history of the area has been closely allied with religion.
 The intensely Germanic roots of the modern village of Skokie can easily be seen through the stories of its oldest Protestant and Catholic churches, which began with German language services that continued until the early years of the 20th century.